 Sautéed at the beginning, the spices release all of their incredible flavors into a fragrant sauce.

 Once the aromatic base is ready, it’s a matter of adding your white beans (fresh/dried; see notes) coating them in the flavored sauce, adding broth and simmering until ready!
+Finally, add preserved lemon (if using) or lemon juice for extra tanginess.

 This is the perfect meal for colder weather.
 It’s flavorful, comforting and it’s quick and easy to make!